Comair orders second simulator from MPS

 MPS enters the Australian Market

-MPS signed today a supply agreement with Airways Aviation for a state-of-the-art MPS Centaur FTD-1 simulator for airline pilot training.
+MPS signed today a supply agreement with Airways Aviation for a state-of-the-art MPS B737 FTD-1 simulator for airline pilot training.

-The MPS Centaur FTD-1 is the latest in advanced simulator technology for multi-crew, jet orientation and type rating training.
-The Centaur can also be used for MPL2/3 training.
+The MPS B737 FTD-1 is the latest in advanced simulator technology for multi-crew, jet orientation and type rating training.
+The device can also be used for MPL2/3 training.

 The simulator will be located at the new Airways Aviation Flight Training Centre in Brisbane, Australia.